AMC Pacer: Design

 The editors of The Motor opined the "more you study both the general layout and the detail features of the Pacer, the more convinced you become that the men who dreamed it up and decided to make it actually do drive around in crowded cities and consequently realize from their own experience that the traditional big barges are less and less easy to navigate through our streets."
 The unusual proportions of the Pacer provided buyers the "idea of feeling like they were sitting in the front of a roomy big American car, but without all the unnecessary length."
-Car and Driver road testers also noted the Pacer's "smooth and quiet ride can probably be attributed to a front subframe that isolates the passenger capsule from the engine, suspension and steering loads" making the car "eminently stable and controllable, with its rack-and-pinion steering and wide track."
+Car and Driver road testers also noted the Pacer's "smooth and quiet ride can probably be attributed to a front subframe that isolates the passenger capsule from the engine, suspension and steering loads" making the car "eminently stable and controllable, with its rack-and-pinion steering and wide track".

-The Pacer's remaining safety features were not strongly advertised, and seldom influenced a potential customer's purchasing decision.
+The Pacer's remaining safety features were not strongly advertised and seldom influenced a potential customer's purchasing decision.
 The car's extra weight—due in part to the safety equipment and the abundance of heavy glass—hurt fuel economy: production models tested by the United States Environmental Protection Agency (EPA) gave 16 mpgus in the city, but 26 mpgus or better on the highway (depending on driving habits and transmission), thanks to aerodynamic efficiency.

-Originally, the car was designed for a Wankel rotary engine.
+Initially, the car was designed to have a Wankel rotary engine.
 In 1973, AMC signed a licensing agreement with Curtiss-Wright to build Wankels for cars and Jeep-type vehicles.
 (The agreement also permitted Curtiss-Wright to sell rotaries elsewhere.)
-Later, AMC decided instead to purchase the engines from General Motors (GM), who were developing them for use in their own cars.
-However, GM canceled development in 1974 for reasons that included durability issues, the fuel crisis, tooling costs (for the engines and also for a new product line designed to take advantage of the rotary's ultra-compact dimensions), and the upcoming (the late 1970s) U.S. emissions legislation.
+Later, AMC decided instead to purchase the engines from General Motors (GM), who were developing them for use in their cars.
+However, GM canceled development in 1974 for reasons that included durability issues, the fuel crisis, tooling costs (for the engines and a new product line designed to take advantage of the rotary's ultra-compact dimensions), and the upcoming (the late 1970s) U.S. emissions legislation.
 It was also thought that the high-revving Wankel would not suit Americans accustomed to low revs and high torque.